ghc/ghc/docs/users_guide/debugging.rst

     Dump the result of the register allocation pass.

 .. ghc-flag:: -ddump-asm-regalloc-stages
-    :shortdesc: Dump the build/spill stages of the register allocator.
+    :shortdesc: Dump the build/spill stages of the :ghc-flag:`-fregs-graph` register allocator.
     :type: dynamic

-    Dump the build/spill stages of the register allocator.
+    Dump the build/spill stages of the :ghc-flag:`-fregs-graph` register allocator.

 .. ghc-flag:: -ddump-asm-stats
     :shortdesc: Dump statistics from the register allocator.